airwick989/IBM-Fault-Localization-Work/README.md

 	PRIMARY KEY (filename)
   )
   ```
+- Columns:
 	- filename (VARCHAR\[50\], NOT NULL, primary key)
   		- The name of an uploaded file is stored in this column as a string.
 It is the primary key.
 	- data (BLOB)
   		- The data of an uploaded file is stored in the database as a binary object.

 ## Topic-based Pub/Sub Broker